paperwm/gnome-shell-mode/README.md

-## gnome-shell-mode
+## gnome-shell-mode - Looking Glass for Emacs

-gnome-shell-mode makes it easy to interactively explore and evaluate javascript in a Gnome Shell session.
+gnome-shell-mode makes it easy to interactively explore and evaluate javascript in a [Gnome Shell](https://wiki.gnome.org/Projects/GnomeShell) session.
 It supports file local evaluation and auto-completion when working on a loaded Gnome Shell extension.

 ## Installation